tamber/tamber-node/README.md

 Once you have tracked enough events and created your engine, you may begin using `discover` to put personalized recommendations in your app.

-The primary method of discovery in Tamber are the `discover.next` and `discover.recommended` methods. `discover.next` is often the most impactful tool for driving lift, allowing you to turn your item pages into steps on personalized paths of discovery – it returns the optimal set of items that the user should be shown next on a given item page.
+The primary methods of discovery in Tamber are the `discover.next` and `discover.recommended` methods. `discover.next` is often the most impactful tool for driving lift, allowing you to turn your item pages into steps on personalized paths of discovery – it returns the optimal set of items that the user should be shown next on a given item page.

 `discover.recommended` works similarly, but is optimized for a recommended section, often located on a homepage.